MadByteDE/SPT-Linux-Guide/docs/lutris_installer_additions.md

 - **~100GB free disk space**
 - **[Lutris](https://lutris.net/downloads)**
-    - We recommend using a native Lutris package (not Flatpak/Snap)
-        - For Ubuntu-based/Debian-based distros: You can find the latest release *.deb package [here](https://github.com/lutris/lutris/releases)!
     - Check if you have all your [wine dependencies](https://github.com/lutris/docs/blob/master/WineDependencies.md) installed
     - Check if GPU and vulkan drivers are installed
 - **[SPT Lutris installer](../installers/lutris-installer-additions.yml) (*.yml)**